 Don't let sweaty hands rain on your parade!
 While sweating is healthy and normal, some people sweat excessively and much more than is necessary to cool the body.
 They may sweat so much that their normal activities are disrupted.
 This condition is referred to as hyperhidrosis.
 Palmar hyperhidrosis, more specifically, is excessive sweating of the hands.
 Episodes may occur at least once per week without an obvious reason.
 If you suspect you may have palmar hyperhidrosis, the first step is to talk with your health care provider.

 For some people, hyperhidrosis can be distressing, particularly if it interferes with their social life.
 Some people may have trouble working or enjoying recreational activities because of wet hands, feet, or wet stains on clothing.
 Oftentimes, people with hyperhidrosis feel self-conscious or anxious about their symptoms — this is totally normal!
 There are many different ways to keep your chin held high and cope with your frustration.
 Educating yourself about hyperhidrosis, maintaining good communication with your health care provider, and keeping a good social support system may be helpful.
 Online support communities may also be a great outlet for talking about feelings and gaining support.
-If you are a student at Columbia, Counseling and Psychological Services may be able to help you through the emotional aspects of your side effects and treatment.
+Talking to a therapist may help you through the emotional aspects of your side effects and treatment.

 While surgery may be the only permanent solution to date for excessively sweaty palms, there are many alternative, non-surgical solutions that may come in handy.
 Considering the pros and cons of each treatment is important when deciding which remedy is right for you.
 They include:

 - Relaxation techniques such as yoga, meditation, or biofeedback.
 These options can help you learn to control stress that may contribute to perspiration.